cambrozak/bpl001/doc/00-lesson-plan.md

 File > Examples > Zumo 32U4 > BuzzerBasics

 ##Reminder for Students
-Students should now be able to load programs without issue.<br>
+Students should now be able to load programs without issue.

-Remind them to confirm that the proper Port and target Board are selected.
-Write this on the board:<br><br>
+Write this reminder on the board at the beginning of each to confirm that the proper Port and target Board are selected:<br><br>

 Tools > Board > Pololu A-Star 32U4<br><br>

 Tools > Port > COMX

 <sup><sub>*BPL001 Introduction to Robotics by Carlos Ambrozak* is licensed under a Creative Commons Attribution 4.0 International License.</sub></sup>